Imaginus02/Musicca-mockup/presentation/slides.md

 ---

-# Exercise
+# Assignment

-To put this principles in practice, you can do the exercise proposed in the directory `./exercise`.
+To put this principles in practice, you have to do the assignment described in the directory `./assignment`.

-You will find the instructions in the document `./exercise/instructions.md` I will give a small grade to this exercise.
-You can submit it for the 12th november 2022 at midnight.
+You will find the instructions in the document `./assignment/instructions.md`

+I will give a small grade to this assignment.
+It is due for the 18/12/2023 in the evening.

+Submission procedure :

+- Send it as a git repository (be sure to make it public, so I don't have access issues), or send it as a ZIP folder to my email address.
+- Use the email address : qrichaud.pro@gmail.com